SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Associative collections map keys to values.
 Js sets and maps use .size instead of .length
-Java has the Collections Framework for collections
+Java has the Collections Framework for collections Collections may be implemented in the language as primitives, but many are either transparently records or some syntactic sugar made up of literals over records; in some language everything is an object anyway and thus this distinction doesn't apply.

 #### Access